LordHabicht/infobip-zadatak-niko-rukavina/README.md

 # infobip-zadatak-niko-rukavina
-A test assignment for infobip
+A test HTML/SASS assignment for infobip (recruiters look at this)

 # Instructions
 Open index.html in browser